rabbitmq/rabbitmq-website/site/tutorial-six-python.md

   * (7) We start with connection establishment and a declaration of an autodelete 'callback' queue.
-  * (15) Straight on we subscribe to the 'callback' queue, so that we can receive RPC responses.
+  * (15) Next we subscribe to the 'callback' queue, so that we can receive RPC responses.
-  * (19) The callback executed on every response is a doing very simple job, for every response message if the `correlation_id` is known, it saves the response in 'requests' dictionary.
+  * (19) The callback executed on every response is doing very simple job, for every response message if the `correlation_id` is known, it saves the response in 'requests' dictionary.
   * (24) Next, we define our main `call` method - it does the actual